mmitropolitsky/SpringBootArchitecture/README.md

 and writing boilerplate code in Java.

 Developers can then opt-in to the [auto-configuration](https://docs.spring.io/spring-boot/docs/current/reference/html/using-boot-auto-configuration.html) functionality with a simple annotation.
-It is one of the more powerful time-saving tools in the Spring Boot toolset.
+It is one of the most powerful time-saving tools in the Spring Boot toolset.
 Based on the dependencies on the classpath, the framework attempts to configure the application.
 For example, if `HSQLDB` is on the classpath, an in-memory database will be configured with default settings and values which are based on best practices and common usage models.
 Of course, Spring Boot always gives precedence to user-defined configurations over auto-configuration.

 As the example project is a web-application which exposes a REST endpoint, a web-server is needed.
 Spring Boot provides [embedded web-servers](https://docs.spring.io/spring-boot/docs/current/reference/html/howto-embedded-web-servers.html)